-As discussed in Note 1, the financial statements present only the Measure M General Obligation Bonds (Measure M) and are not intended to present fairly the financial position and changes in financial position of the District in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Measure M General Obligation Bonds specific to (Measure M) and are not intended to present fairly the financial position and changes in financial position of the District in accordance with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.